janhavi0210/data-analysis/exploring car sales data/description.md

-# Exploring car sales data
-Using pandas and numpy
+Exploring car sales data using pandas and numpy